 The person being sponsored may leave Canada for brief periods while waiting for a decision on their In-Canada Sponsorship application, but it is risky as the requirement for In-Canada Sponsorship Class is to reside in Canada.
 This may become a concern since the COVID-19 pandemic and the frequent implementation of travel restrictions.
-Also, if the sponsored spouse has applied for an open work permit and is currently on maintained status in Canada, they will lose their maintained status once they leave Canada and must wait for the work permit application to be approved before returning.
+Also, if the sponsored spouse has applied for a spouse open work permit and is currently on maintained status in Canada, they will lose their maintained status once they leave Canada and must wait for the spouse open work permit application to be approved before returning.
 If you are a permanent resident, it is required to stay in Canada during the processing of a common-law sponsorship application.

 What is the list of required documents for submitting an application for spousal sponsorship under the Canadian Spousal Sponsorship program?

 When applying to sponsor a spouse, the following documents will be required:

 For common-law sponsorship, in addition to the above-mentioned documents, the following will also be required:

 If all required documents cannot be provided, it is suggested to find alternative ways to demonstrate the relationship and provide them.
 This can include letters of explanation or sworn declarations from family or friends that can attest to your common-law or conjugal status.
 The final decision on the documents provided will be at the discretion of the visa officer, but providing as much proof as possible will increase the chances of acceptance.

 For conjugal relationships, immigration officers will expect to see evidence of: